Semrush Pricing (2026) — Which Plan is Best for You?

 • have a need to access historical data on websites

-• wish to analyse data outside of Semrush using Google Data Studio.
+• wish to analyze data outside of Semrush using Google Data Studio.

 I’ll move on now to talk about Semrush Advanced.
 But first, a quick word about a special free trial of the Semrush One plans — something that you won’t generally find available on the Semrush site.